uploadcare/file-uploader/uploader/README.md

 ## Features
 * JS size.
 The total amount of JavaScript code in web applications has become smaller.
 * Minimum of external dependencies.
-We don't use JS libraries as jQuery anymore.
+We don't use JS libraries such as jQuery anymore.
 * Modern web standards compatibility.
-We are use Shadow DOM or CSP in the integration environment.
+We use Shadow DOM or CSP in the integration environment.
 * Build stage is not necessary for development.
 Use the code directly in any modern browser or Node.js.
-* Close to native web platform as possible.
+* As close to native web platform as possible.
 We don't force you to use any specific development environment tools.

 ## Supported browsers
 Uploader is supported and tested in all major modern desktop and mobile browsers: